 Forward Mortgage Payment Assistance Housing Payment to Income Ratio.
 To qualify for Forward Mortgage Payment Assistance, an applicant's housing payment to gross monthly income ratio must be greater than 30%.
+If property taxes, homeowner's insurance, and or HOA fees are not escrowed with the mortgage loan, those expenses will be added to determine the monthly housing payment.
 Income documentation will be required for Forward Mortgage Payment assistance.
 The income documentation requirement will be the same as for non-proxy applicants.